 If you here on a 1 year programme you might need a coordination number

-Sweden runs on Personal and Coordination numbers that are distributed by Skatteverket (Sweden’s tax agency).
-While Swedes get their personal numbers at birth, all foreigners have to make an application through the Tax Agency.
-Personal numbers help you to do every basic task from opening a bank account to accessing health services.
-Personal numbers are only given to residents with a permit for more than 2 years.
-Katharina gives you the full lowdown on how to apply for a Personal number if your permit period is more than a year.
-Those who have a permit less than 2 years can apply for a coordination number that is usually referred to as “Samordningsnummer”.
+Sweden runs on personal identity numbers (personnummer) that are distributed by Skatteverket (Sweden’s tax agency).
+While Swedes get their personal identity numbers at birth, all foreigners have to make an application through the Tax Agency.
+Personal identity numbers help you to do every basic task from opening a bank account to accessing health services.
+Personal identity numbers are only given to residents with a residence permit for more than 12 months.
+Katharina gives you the full lowdown on how to apply for a personal identity number.
+Those who have a permit valid for less than 12 months might be able to get a coordination number, that is usually referred to as “samordningsnummer“.

-Since I study a 1 year Masters programme in Information Systems, I was given an 11-month resident permit which means that I am not eligible to get a personal number.
+Since I study a 1 year Master’s programme in Information Systems, I was given an 11-month resident permit which means that I am not eligible to get a personal identity number.
 Therefore, my alternative was a coordination number – which I was able to get because I have a part-time job.
-This number helps the tax agency to track my tax obligations.
+This number helps the Tax Agency to track my tax obligations.

 Who is eligible to get a coordination number?

 - When EU citizens are in Sweden seeking employment with the help of the Swedish Public Employment Service (Arbetsförmedlingen)

 - When you are on a residence permit that is less than a year and you get a permanent or part-time job and will need to pay tax.
 We all agree that an extra income never hurt, especially if you are a student.
 There are several options for people seeking part-time employment while in Sweden and you can read about them here.

 - When you are on a residence permit that is less than a year and you are registering your car with the Swedish Transport Agency